lucaswerkmeister/app/README.md

 This quiz was built using Gravity Forms, Advanced Custom Fields and WPML.
 The answers are multiple-choice and are always displayed in a particular order.
 The results are based on the answers you choose.

-## How to install the theme and import
+## How to install the theme and import advanced custom fields

 ### Installation